Armando Colaco: Later years

 Since parting ways with East Bengal in 2015, Colaco had spells at Bardez FC, Sesa FA and more-recently with Churchill Brothers in the Goa Professional League.
 In August 2022, Colaco was appointed as new head coach of another Goa-based side Sporting Clube de Goa on a three-year deal.
+At the inaugural edition of I-League 3 in 2023, his club Sporting Goa crowned champions with a superior head-to-head record against fellow Goan side Dempo and Sporting Club Bengaluru in play-offs, secured promotion to the I-League 2.

 Tactics

 Colaco has been widely praised for his tactical prowess and match reading abilities.
 He is regarded as one of the first coaches in India to have brought the possession style football in the country.
 In his time at dempo, he employed a 4-4-2 formation, having Climax Lawrence as a defensive midfield; Clifford Miranda, Joaquim Abranches, Anthony Pereira or Nicolau Borges as wide midfielders with Brazilian Beto as supporting striker behind Ranti Martins, the main striker.
 Characteristics of that team was that they played with short passes along with sudden burst of wing play.
-This strategy helped Dempo to reach the semi finals of the 2008 AFC Cup, although losing to Al-Safa' SC of Lebanon in the semi-finals.
+This strategy helped Dempo to reach the semi-finals of the 2008 AFC Cup, although losing to Al-Safa' SC of Lebanon in the semi-finals.